mmussett/golang-musings/mutualTLS.md

 # Create a certificate for Adam with admin role-level access
 generate_client_cert admin admin admin-secret
 ```

+## Golang code to use certificates in your client

 ```
     keyPairCerts, err := tls.LoadX509KeyPair("admin.cert.pem", "admin-pk8.pem")